scottrippey/next-router-mock/README.md

 Tested with NextJS v13, v12, v11, and v10.

-Install via NPM: `npm install --save-dev next-router-mock`
+Install via NPM: `npm install --save-dev @cubbk/next-router-mock`

 For usage with `next/navigation` jump to [Usage with next/navigation Beta](#usage-with-nextnavigation-beta)